abnerabner/abnerabner.github.io/_blogs/relion-sta-pipeline.md

 ---
-layout: default
 title: "RELION 5 STA pipeline"
-author_profile: false
+image: /images/blogs/relion5-cover.jpg
 date: 2026-02-08
-image: /images/blogs/relion-sta-pipeline/relion5-cover.jpg
 ---

-This tutorial will guide you through the entire subtomogram averaging (STA) workflow using RELION 5.
+This tutorial will guide you through the entire Subtomogram Averaging (STA) workflow using RELION 5.

 ## Prerequisites
+{:#prerequisites}

 Before starting, ensure you have:
 - RELION 5.0 or later installed